webboty/Dexter-Wiki/DDE.md

 $ npm i
 $ npm run start
 ````
+Note: If you find the dde won't build after the `npm i` command, try checking out a prior version. e.g. `git checkout v3.0.7` is known to work or `get checkout v3.5.2` may work for the Job Engine.

 Of course, the GUI part of the app will only be visible with an X-Server running and since Dexter does not have a video adapter, this must be a remote the [X-Windows Desktop](Dexter-Networking#x-windows).
 On the current images, an icon is provided to launch DDE from the desktop when logged in via X-Windows.
 The program takes a while to load (need faster SD Card and interface?) but operation isn't horribly slow.

 A "dde_apps" folder is created under the "/root" folder (alongside Documents, not in it) for the DDE application.
 Setting the dexter0 ip address to `localhost` in the `/root/dde_apps/dde_init.js` file allows local connection of DDE to DexRun.